Some information for contestants and teachers

 By solving the contest problems you will learn a lot about programming and algorithms in a practical setting.
 You will have the chance to get in touch with people with similar interests and, last but not least, it will by fun!

 So, is it really a contest, or just a tutorial?

 It certainly is a contest.
 And remember, challenges and competitions are the perfect motivation to master the art of programming.

 Do you have any prizes?

-Yes, the first edition of the contest had prizes worth over 15 000$ and we will do our best to make them even more attractive.
+Yes, for the best school and for the best student we have notebook computers; more prizes will be announced later.
 You can win something on two conditions: you are a student of a high school (or a school educating at a similar or lower level) and your school registers for the contest.
 More information is available in the terms and conditions and the list of prizes.